 Updated September 18, 2019

-Dr. Marci Goolsby is a sports medicine physician in the Women’s Sports Medicine Center at Hospital for Special Surgery.
+Dr. Marci Goolsby is a primary sports medicine physician in the Women’s Sports Medicine Center at Hospital for Special Surgery.
 She trained at the University of California Los Angeles, where she served as team physician for the UCLA women’s basketball, volleyball, and softball teams.
 Her main areas of clinical and research interest are stress fractures and the Female Athlete Triad.
 As a prior collegiate basketball player, Dr. Goolsby also has a special interest in the care of basketball players.
 She is a consulting team physician for the New York Liberty and team physician for the U.S. Biathlon team.